Kobe is Not Just a "Jazz City" — A Port Town Where Rock and Punk Also Thrive

 First, let's organize the specific methods for finding band members in Kobe.

-1. Using Member Recruitment Sites and Apps
+1. Use Member Recruitment Sites and Apps

-2. Frequenting Live Houses
+2. Attend Live Houses

-3. Participating in Session Events
+3. Participate in Session Events

-Given that Kobe is the city of jazz, jam session culture has taken root.
-SONE on Kitano-zaka offers professional performances every night, and Basin Street also allows sit-in sessions.
-Beyond jazz, rock and blues session events are also held periodically at various live houses.
-As mentioned in Complete Guide for Beginners Joining a Band, sessions are places where you intuitively understand "I want to play with this person."
+Given that Kobe is a jazz city, session culture has taken root.
+You can hear professional performances every night at SONE on Kitano-zaka, and Basin Street allows sit-in sessions.
+Not just jazz, but rock and blues session events are also held irregularly at various live houses.
+As mentioned in Complete Guide to Entering a Band for Beginners, sessions are places where you instinctively know "I want to play with this person."

 4. Practice Studio Bulletin Boards and Communities

-5. Music Store Events and Workshops
+5. Musical Instrument Store Events and Workshops

-Sannomiya — The Heart of Kobe's Band Scene
+Sannnomiya — The Heart of Kobe's Band Scene

 CHICKEN GEORGE